geospatial-jeff/cognition-datasources/docs/README.md

 | Microsoft Building Footprints | [eo:epsg] | [legacy:area, legacy:length, legacy:state] | [limit] |

 ### Response
 The response is a dictionary of feature collections with a key for each searched datasource.
 Each feature in the feature collection is a STAC Item representing a single asset returned by the query.
-Example STAC Items for each datasource can be found [here](./examples).
+Items returned from APIs which are not STAC compliant do not implement the standard `links` property, as there is no underlying STAC catalog to link with.
+Example STAC Items for each datasource can be found in the [examples folder](./examples).

 ```json
 {